QwenLM/Qwen/README.md

 sh finetune/finetune_lora_ds.sh
 ```

 In comparison with full-parameter finetuning, LoRA ([paper](https://arxiv.org/abs/2106.09685)) only updates the parameters of adapter layers but keeps the original large language model layers frozen.
 This allows much fewer memory costs and thus fewer computation costs.
 However, if you still suffer from insufficient memory, you can consider Q-LoRA ([paper](https://arxiv.org/abs/2305.14314)), which uses the quantized large language model and other techniques such as paged attention to allow even fewer memory costs.

+Note: To run single-GPU Q-LoRA training, you may need to install `mpi4py` through `pip` or `conda`.

 To run Q-LoRA, directly run the following script:

 ```bash
 # Single GPU training